michaelmangelsdorf/myth/doc/ALU.md

 What's an ALU?
 It's a very common, central part in a computer that takes input from registers, performs one of a number of possible operations (the instruction tells it which one it is) and then stores the result back in some register.

-In this computer, the ALU sees what is in A and X, so it bases its operation on those to values.
+In this computer, the ALU sees what is in A and X, so it bases its operation on those two values.
 There are 16 possible operations, 16 instructions.
 Let's look at them in a systematic way.

-Something noteworthy is that half of the ALU instructions just produce a primary result ("the" result) and it gets stored in A.
+Something noteworthy is that the first half of the ALU instructions in numerical order just produce a primary result ("the" result) and it gets stored in A.

 The other half of the instructions gives you the primary result in A (the one you **probably** want, but also another useful aside, stored in X).